 Summer Learning for Students with Special Education Needs (\$10.00M) - School board allocations in Appendix A To support the transition of students with special education needs as they start the 2023-24 school year, funding of \$10M will be provided to school boards for the summer of 2023.
 The Ministry intends to provide funding of \$10M for the summer of 2024.
-This funding will provide transition programs and additional staffing for students with special education needs.
+This funding will provide transition programs and additional staffing for students with special education needs over the summer months.